Updated: August 1, 2019

 - The host servers we tested are located in Chicago, IL, and Provo, UT, while the servers we used were located in Dallas, TX, and Ashburn, VA, respectively.

 The Green Line indicates the number of visitors and blue line represent the adjacent response time as the traffic increase.
-The traffic was steadily increased from 1 to 50 visitors and the response time was noted.
+The traffic was steadily increased from 1 to 500 visitors and the load time was noted.

 Also Read: GoDaddy Vs Bluehost review